-Paintcare, steward of the paint program, reported in fiscal year 2017-18 that 98.5% of all Californians have access to a drop off site for unwanted paint within 15 miles of where they live.47 Paintcare completed 505 pickups of large volumes of 200 gallons of paint or more and processed enough gallons to paint the walls of nearly 3.5 million rooms.
+Paintcare, steward of the paint program, reported in fiscal year 2017-18 that 98.5% of all Californians have access to a drop off site for unwanted paint within 15 miles of where they live.63 Paintcare completed 505 pickups of large volumes of 200 gallons of paint or more and processed enough gallons to paint the walls of nearly 3.5 million rooms.
 Out of all paint sold each year, ten percent is left over.
 They estimated they processed 54% of it.
 Similar progress was reported by the Mattress Recycling Council.
-They collected nearly 1.3 million mattresses and foundations in 2017, surpassing the number of units collected in 2016 by 35%.48 The weight of the material recycled also increased by 35% in 2017 to nearly 40 million pounds.
+They collected nearly 1.3 million mattresses and foundations in 2017, surpassing the number of units collected in 2016 by 35%.64 The weight of the material recycled also increased by 35% in 2017 to nearly 40 million pounds.

-Both are examples of "Extended Producer Responsibility" that places a shared responsibility for end-of-life product management on producers and all entities involved in the product chain, instead of onto the general public only.49 This encourages product design changes that minimize negative impacts on human health and the environment at every stage of the product's lifecycle, according to CalRecycle.
+Both are examples of "Extended Producer Responsibility" that places a shared responsibility for end-of-life product management on producers and all entities involved in the product chain, instead of onto the general public only.
+This encourages product design changes that minimize negative impacts on human health and the environment at every stage of the product's lifecycle, according to CalRecycle.65 good EPR [Extended Producer Responsibility] programs are results-based rather than highly prescriptive.
+In other words, the government's role is to set performance standards in the public interest (with stakeholder input), and then step aside and let producers design and operate effective programs to recover their products.
+Then, government's role is to ensure transparency and accountability for outcomes."

 The next logical step-extending producer responsibility to the beverage container recycling program-is not a new concept.
-In fact, CalRecycle commissioned a study on how to restructure the deposit system in 2009.50 The report, by the Sacramento-based R3 consulting group, and CM Consulting of Ontario, Canada compared bottle deposit programs in British Columbia, Ontario, and Germany to California's.
+In fact, CalRecycle commissioned a study on how to restructure the deposit system in 2009.66 The report, by the Sacramento-based R3 consulting group, and CM Consulting of Ontario, Canada compared bottle deposit programs in British Columbia, Ontario, and Germany to California's.